KTH/ladok-api/README.md

 ### ladokApi.requestUrl(endpoint, method, parameters)

 Make a request to a certain `endpoint` with a specific `method`.
 Use `parameters` (the third argument) to pass body parameters.

+### ladokApi.sok(endpoint, criteria, key)

+Make a "sok"-type request to Ladok.
+Parameters:

+1. `endpoint`.
+The endpoint to do the request.
+2. `criteria`.
+Object to pass as search criteria.
+It will be passed as body parameters in the request.
+3. `key`.
+Key in the response object that contains the array to traverse.

+Returns an iterator object to traverse through each of the results.